jeanmidevacc/jeanmidevacc.github.io/_posts/2018-03-30-crossfitopen.md

 ## The gym pages

-In the case of the gym page, the number of informations to collect is less important than for the athletes, in the following figure there is a screenshot of the page of a gym.
+In the case of the gym page, the amount of informations to collect is less important than for the athletes, in the following figure there is a screenshot of the page of a gym.
 <center>
 <img src="{{ site.baseurl }}/img/posts/crossfit/gym_details.png" />
 <h6><i>Example of a gym page</i></h6>